 Replacing an Icon of Italian Elegance...and Adding a New One!

 The new Maserati Quattroporte gets joined by a seven-passenger SUV larger than the Levante.
 The new SUV, the Maserati Khamsin, also utilizes Pinafarina for styling and was developed from conception for having all-electric and plug-in hybrid capabilities.
 50/50 weight distribution and high use of aluminum should be employed to make sure this SUV has fluid handling.
 The new Quattroporte also gets fluid handling capabilities and driving dynamics.
 Debuting in late 2021 as 2022 models, the interior of these vehicles are greatly improved, relying less on the FCA parts bin and more on their own engineers.
 The entry-level Verde trim level utilizes the 280 HP 2.0L I4, mating it to a plug-in hybrid system for 300 HP in complete system power.
-A Sport trim utilizes a 360 HP 3.0L Twin-Turbo V6.
-The GranSport trim utilizes a 3.0L Twin-Turbo V6 with 424 HP.
+A Sport trim utilizes a 360 HP 3.0L twin-turbo V6.
+The GranSport trim utilizes a 3.0L twin-turbo V6 with 424 HP.
 The Azzurra all-electric trim makes 480 HP.
-The GTS trim uses the 3.8L Twin-Turbo V8 making 590 HP.
+The GTS trim uses the 3.8L twin-turbo V8 making 590 HP.
 From here, the Quattroporte and Khamsin take different routes on trim levels.
 The Trofeo trim for the Quattroporte utilizes the 680 HP 6.3-liter V-12 from the Ferrari GTC4Lusso.
-The Quattroporte has a limited-production AltaLusso trim, again, similar to how BMW has ALPINA, which utilizes the 3.9L Twin-Turbo V8 from the Ferrari 488 GTB mated to a plug-in hybrid system for 680 HP in complete system power.
-Holograms, loads of tech, only the finest interior materials used and a stretched wheelbase, this is the ultimate saloon.
+The Quattroporte has a limited-production AltaLusso trim, again, similar to how BMW has ALPINA, which utilizes the 3.9L twin-turbo V8 from the Ferrari 488 GTB mated to a plug-in hybrid system for 680 HP in complete system power.
+Holograms & loads of technology, as well as only the finest interior materials used and a stretched wheelbase, this is the ultimate saloon.
 The Khamsin, however, goes about the Trofeo trim in a different way.
 Targeting the Lamborghini Urus, the Khamsin Trofeo utilizes the 3.9L Twin-Turbo V8 making 660 HP.
 The Khamsin doesn’t get an AltaLusso trim but does get a GranLusso package.

 More Subtle Changes